DidactHQ/didact-docs/docs/core-concepts/architecture/metadata-database.md

 ---
 title: Metadata Database
 description: One of the core components of the Didact platform is the metadata database.
-Here we discuss the supported SQL providers and database architecture.
+We discuss the supported SQL providers and database architecture.
 ---

 # Metadata Database